kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 Used on: Jobs, Pods

-This label/annotation is used to store the name of the JobSet to which a Job or Pod belongs.
+This label/annotation is used to store the name of the JobSet that a Job or Pod belongs to.
 [JobSet](https://jobset.sigs.k8s.io) is an extension API that you can deploy into your Kubernetes cluster.

 ### jobset.sigs.k8s.io/replicatedjob-replicas